top of page

 Media and Comms Assistant

-Laetizia obtained a BSc in Politics and International Relations from the University of Bath.
-She has worked on International digital policy at one of the leading trade associations in Brussels.
+Laetizia is currently studying for an MSc in Culture and Conflict at the London School of Economics and Political Science.
+She obtained a BSc in Politics and International Relations from the University of Bath and has worked on International digital policy at one of the leading trade associations in Brussels.
 She is passionate about policy and the creative industries, underpinned by a deep belief in the need for an equal access to culture.
 Currently, she is coordinating communications, assisting with the promotion of events, the upkeep of the website and liaising with partner organizations.

 Meet our Board and Advisers